Proto-Indo-European mythology: Cosmology

 There was a fundamental opposition between the never-aging gods dwelling above in the skies and the mortal humans living beneath on the earth.
 Earth (dʰéǵʰōm) was perceived as a vast, flat and circular continent surrounded by waters ("the Ocean").
 Although they may sometimes be identified with mythical figures or stories, the stars (*h₂stḗr) were not bound to any particular cosmic significance and were perceived as ornamental more than anything else.
-According to Martin L. West, the idea of the world-tree (L. axis mundi) is probably a later import from North Asiatic cosmologies: "The Greek myth might be derived from the Near East, and the Indic and Germanic ideas of a pillar from the shamanistic cosmologies of the Finno-Ugric and other peoples of central and northern Asia."
+According to Martin L. West, the idea of the world-tree (axis mundi) is probably a later import from North Asiatic cosmologies: "The Greek myth might be derived from the Near East, and the Indic and Germanic ideas of a pillar from the shamanistic cosmologies of the Finno-Ugric and other peoples of central and northern Asia."

 Cosmogony

 Reconstruction

 There is no scholarly consensus as to which of the variants is the most accurate reconstruction of the Proto-Indo-European cosmogonic myth.
 Bruce Lincoln's reconstruction of the Proto-Indo-European motif known as "Twin and Man" is supported by a number of scholars such as Jaan Puhvel, J. P. Mallory, Douglas Q. Adams, David W. Anthony, and, in part, Martin L. West.
 Although some thematic parallels can be made with traditions of the Ancient Near East, and even Polynesian or South American legends, Lincoln argues that the linguistic correspondences found in descendant cognates of Manu and Yemo make it very likely that the myth has a Proto-Indo-European origin.
 According to Edgar C. Polomé, "some elements of the [Scandinavian myth of Ymir] are distinctively Indo-European", but the reconstruction proposed by Lincoln "makes too [many] unprovable assumptions to account for the fundamental changes implied by the Scandinavian version".
-David A. Leeming also notes that the concept of the Cosmic egg, symbolizing the primordial state from which the universe arises, is found in many Indo-European creation myths.
+David A. Leeming also notes that the concept of the cosmic egg, symbolizing the primordial state from which the universe arises, is found in many Indo-European creation myths.